xoofx/dotnet-releaser/readme.md

 This software is released under the [BSD-Clause 2 license](https://opensource.org/licenses/BSD-2-Clause).

+## Who is using `dotnet-releaser`?

+It's brand new, so only the author for now! :D

+You can see it's usage on the project [grpc-curl here](https://github.com/xoofx/grpc-curl/releases/tag/1.3.2).

 ## Credits

 `dotnet-releaser` is just a modest wrapper around many amazing OSS libraries: